Direction: Perci Intalan | Story/Screenplay: Keavy Eunice Vicente

 This film is a splendid drama, the kind that exhibits excellent restraint, where the characters sweep their simmering, suppressed emotions under the cover of politeness and civility.
 Liza does not remain alone for long in her new-old home, as her estranged daughters come home from school that same night.
 Anton keeps a cordial smile as he nudges his daughters toward their mother; they reluctantly and awkwardly embrace her in turns.
 They gather around the dinner table where Anton talks to Liza about her children as if they were distant relatives being introduced for the first time.
 Therese (Alessandra Malonzo) earnestly, but formally, tells her mother that they missed her and are glad she is back.
 Anton says Karla (Therese Malvar) is now in college, and has joined a theater group where she spends too much time, and she always goes home tired.
 Liza takes the cue and says in kind, that it is okay, the important thing is that whatever she is doing makes her happy—a well-meaning but ill-advised thing to say, as the years of unexplained separation and unspoken pain wash over the fractured family, and they fall back into uneasy silence.

-Their manners run counter to the Filipino expectations for melodrama, but there is an explanation: Anton is a therapist, and his profession and training extends into this, his personal life; he is his own patient, his own counselor, and behind the subdued smiles and tears he can be heard telling himself, do not let your feelings control you, give yourself time to process your emotions.
+Their manners run counter to the Filipino expectations for melodrama, but there is an explanation: Anton is a therapist, and his profession extends into this, his personal life; he is his own patient, his own counselor, and behind the subdued smiles and tears he can be heard telling himself, do not let your feelings control you, give yourself time to process your emotions.
 Liza is chronically aware of this, and she admits as much that he knows her so well.
 In one of the film’s lighter—but still contained—moments, Liza meets her lively, chatty sister, and Anton offers to join them, telling Liza that he can be her ‘buffer’.
 Anton even talks to their children as if they were adults, as if they were patients consulting, discussing their situation with Liza in compassionate, patient, and formal terms.
 And yet, what Distance illustrates is that this well-intentioned, rational restraint may actually be an obstacle towards true reconciliation, despite the admirable efforts spent to maintain such an attitude.

 The family’s history, their source of pain and awkwardness, is carefully laid out in seamless flashbacks—marked only by subtle shifts in color temperature, but maintaining the same dreamy and detached visual quality that graces the entire film.
 (The D.O.P. is Mackie Galvez, the same cinematographer behind Sana Dati and Bliss.)
 Most of the conflict, and most of Distance’s story, revolves around Liza’s ensuing project of reaching out to her daughters.
 There are only two possible outcomes here, reconciliation or rejection, but it is a testament to the cast and crew’s tremendous talent that this simple conundrum is ably spun into an absorbing and deeply moving drama.
 Each one of the characters commands deep sympathy, and by the end of the story there is a great yearning for them to achieve the happiness and contentment they deserve.
 It makes the conclusion all the more powerful, because, true to its spirit, the film chooses an ending where the resolution is still some way out, within sight but still uncertain, nearly within grasp but ultimately still too distant.